10 Icon Styles That Have Changed the Face of Design

 This icon style evolved from the original pixel art style.
 It separates the objects composing sections with thick and hard lines, but instead of using the individual squares, the designer uses the strokes technique.
 Creating outline icons is more about using different shapes and paths instead of individual pixels and sharp rectangular shapes.

 The outline and filled icons can portray powerful imagery using simple shapes, outlines, and colors.
+Creating a complete set of icons in this style is fairly easy.
 That is why this style is still among the most popular ones today.

 5. Glyph icons